Taonga Pounamu

 Tangiwai (Bowenite) is translucent and is occasionally as transparent as glass.
 Translated, tangi means to cry, and wai is water.

-Common designs and symbols of Māori taonga
+Common Designs and Symbols of Māori taonga

 Hei Tiki are multifaceted taonga.
 While Hei Tiki are commonly believed to be representative forms of ancestors or the first man, there are beliefs that Hei Tiki symbolise and draw connection to Hine-i-te-iwaiwa (the early ancestor associated with fertility).